tum-ens/pyGRETA/doc/User_manual.rst

 For each land use type, we can assign a value for these parameters which affect the calculations for solar power and wind speed correction.
-The global land use raster for which :mod:`input_maps.generate_landuse` has been written cannot be downloaded anymore (broken link), but a newer version is available from the `LP DAAC <https://lpdaac.usgs.gov/products/mcd12q1v006/>`_.
+The global land use raster for which :mod:`lib.input_maps.generate_landuse` has been written cannot be downloaded anymore (broken link), but a newer version is available from the `LP DAAC <https://lpdaac.usgs.gov/products/mcd12q1v006/>`_.
 However, this new version requires additional data processing.
 The spatial resolution of the land use raster, and therefore of the other geographic intermediate rasters